rachelself/artlab/USER_STORIES.md

   * if an invalid email is provided, an error message will be displayed
   * if an invalid password is provided, an error message will be displayed
 * Artist is taken to profile dashboard

+## User resets password

+As an artist,
+I want to log back into my account with a new password, because I have forgotten the old one.

+** Usage: **
+* On home page, click `Sign In`
+* Click `Forgot your password?`
+* Enter email address
+* Click `Send me reset password instructions`

+** Acceptance Criteria: **
+* Artist enters valid email
+  * valid email should match an email in the database
+  * if an invalid email is provided, an error message will be displayed

+## Edit profile

+As an artist,
+I want to add or change information on my profile, to better represent my work online.

+** Usage: **
+* Sign in
+* On user dashboard, click link `Edit Profile`
+* Enter information for any/all fields
+* Click button `Save`

+** Acceptance Criteria: **
+* Artist is currently logged in
+* Artist enters valid input for form fields
+  * valid bio should contain letters
+  * valid location should be correct address formatting (per field)
+  * valid profile photo should have PNG or JPG file extension